Xepayac/JOST_ENVIRONMENT/ARCHITECTURE.md

-# Architectural Plan: The JOST Blackjack Product Ecosystem (Federated Model)
+# Architectural Plan: The JOST Blackjack Product Ecosystem

 ## 1. Executive Summary & Vision

 This document outlines the definitive architectural plan for the JOST Blackjack product ecosystem.
 This architecture is designed to support a suite of interconnected applications, ensure scientific integrity, protect user data sovereignty, and provide a scalable, commercial-grade backend.

 **The Vision:** To create a unified platform where a user has a single identity across a free-to-play desktop game, multiple mobile training apps, and a powerful, web-based simulation service.
-User-generated content, such as custom strategies, will be stored on the user's local device but can be seamlessly used by our backend simulation engine.
 The backend's primary role is to authenticate users, authorize paid features, and manage a high-throughput queue of simulation jobs.

 ---